amartinrmit/pypadf/README.md

 The generated config file from running `difftocorr.py` can be used to generate the PADF.
 This will save the output function to the same fold as the input correlation file.

     python corrtopadf.py --config ./demo/configs/config_hex_a_padf.txt

-# Notes:
-- I dont get why a new file hexagon_shifted.pdb gets created, it doesn't fix the runtime warning for invalid value encountered in scalar remainder during diffraction pattern generation

-- when generating 1000 diffraction patterns, it says x/1000 patterns made
-- when generating 1000 correaltion functions, it says x/999 patterns made

-- plotfxs3d: there is a print statement that says "section extracted: reqr". this probably shouldn't be there?

-- corrtopadf: step one says correlation to blrr but should be blqq

-- is there a way to set up the configs so we dont require a mask?
-- is there a way to turn this off auto-generation of configs and just include template configs for the padf and plotting steps?
-- if we want to keep the auto-generation, we should be more selective in the .gitignore to remove the pregenerated ones?
-- Plotting for padf? when I tried running the script with the same config but chaning the --fname, it just plotted the q correlation again.